 Conservation International has worked in Timor-Leste for a decade and is the only international NGO focused on conservation and environmental issues in the country.
 Our goal is to help this nation develop a national protected area system to help them develop sustainably.
 So we’re putting the building blocks in place — from developing these MPAs to educating villagers on sustainable fishing and agricultural techniques.
 More recently, we have guided the collaboration between community conservation groups and dive operators to help build sustainable tourism programs on the island.
 The dive companies on the island are even helping train Timorese citizens to become licensed dive operators.

 Q: What do the communities of Atauro get out of this?

 A: Not only will the network benefit the communities, it will do so by protecting their precious natural resources, instead of destroying them — securing fish to eat and livelihoods through tourism.

 Timor-Leste is currently one of the poorest countries in Southeast Asia, relying on oil as its main export — though these reserves are projected to run dry by 2023.
 In the face of looming economic collapse, conserving these marine areas and reefs for ecotourism could be this island nation’s greatest hope.
 The entire environmental sector in Timor-Leste remains relatively untapped — and this new protected area network offers an unprecedented opportunity for the communities that protect and rely on Atauro’s reefs to gain revenue from their conservation efforts through sustainable ecotourism.

 Q: What’s the end game?

-The Atauro MPA network will enable individuals to take their futures into their own hands through a collective voice — addressing long-term issues like unemployment, food insecurity and availability of clean water, without relying entirely on
+A: The Atauro MPA network will enable individuals to take their futures into their own hands through a collective voice — addressing long-term issues like unemployment, food insecurity and availability of clean water, without relying entirely on the government.

 Over time, we hope this network can act as a model for regions all over Timor-Leste so other communities can start working with the private sector to develop sustainable ecotourism.